Learning to Accept Help When Living With a Mental Illness

 >We fear becoming dependent on people; we fear we will be unable to function without them.

 These examples all involve fear and this makes sense.
 It makes perfect sense.
 Being diagnosed with a mental illness is probably the most frightening thing that will ever happen to us and allowing people to help us is not easy.
-We want to tackle life on our own, but learning to ask for help and accepting it is part of self-care.
+We want to tackle life on our own, but learning to ask for and accept help is part of self-care.

-Learning to Accept Help When Recovering From Mental Illness
+Learning to Accept Help in Mental Illness Recovery

->Remember that people all fall from time to time and we will be there to support those who have helped us in our recovery when they need it–Returning the favor.
+>Remember that people all fall from time to time and we will be there to support those who have helped us in our recovery when they need it.
+We will eventually return the favor.

 >We do not need to feel shame associated with accepting help or feel that accepting help is a weakness.
 Focus on becoming well again.